Oh my, Glacier National Park in Montanta is an unforgettable USA travel experience.

 Going to the Sun Road Scenic Drive

 You’ll be amazed by this engineering feat that offers incredible vistas, sheer drop offs and perhaps a little bit of terror.
+It’s one of America’s best scenic drives.

 The Going to the Sun Road begins at the park’s western entrance before heading northeast along Lake McDonald.
 After about 10 miles it begins its long ascent to Logan Pass.